webstean/webstean/README.md

 ```
 If you've read this far, you might be asking Q: Isn't a User Assigned Identities a bit limiting?
 You cannot give them access to read Microsoft Graph and therefore they cannot read users, groups or applications, like when trying to authenticate users via easy auth etc...<br>
 > [!IMPORTANT]
-> But actually whilst it is *NOT possible* to add Graph permissions to a Entra Service Principal in the Azure portal, it can be done via the API.
-And, in terraform, you achieve this will the folowing:<br>
+> Whilst it is *NOT possible* to add Microsoft Graph permissions to an Entra ID Service Principals in the Azure portal, you can done it via the API.
+> And, in terraform, you achieve this will the folowing:<br>
 ## System Assigned Identies - MS Graph permissions
 ```hcl
 data "azuread_application_published_app_ids" "well_known" {}